rebeccalindman/SwingNotes-Nodejs-Express/README.md

 - Timestamps ``created_at``and ``updated_at`` are handled by DB
 - Notes can be searched by title

+## 🔗 Note Sharing
+- Notes can be shared with other users, giving them either:
+- *Read access* (can view)
+- *Edit access* (can modify)
+- Only the *owner* can delete a note or change its sharing settings

+## 👥 Access Levels
+Each user has one of the following access levels per note:
+- owner: Full control
+- edit: Can read and update the note
+- read: Can only view the note

 # Endpoints
 All endpoints except /signup and /login require JWT-authentication